lezcano/geotorch/docs/source/so.rst

 .. currentmodule:: geotorch

-:math:`\operatorname{SO}(n)` is the special orthogonal group, that is, the square matrices with orthonormal columns and positive determinant
+:math:`\operatorname{SO}(n)` is the special orthogonal group, that is, the square matrices with orthonormal columns and positive determinant:

 .. math::